 Note: If the ball touches the net and lands in the service box, this service will not be counted.

-However, if John’s serve was successful and Alfred successfully returned the serve, then both players would continue to hit the ball back and forth until someone missed the shot, hit the ball into the net, or out of bounds.
+However, if John’s serve was successful and Alfred successfully returned the serve, then both players would continue to hit the ball back and forth until someone missed the shot, hit the ball into the net, or was out of bounds.

 In this case, if John misses the shot, Alfred will get a point.
 If Alfred has missed the shot, John gets a point.
 This continues until the score reaches point 3 which is 40.